Sparse identification of nonlinear dynamics with library optimization mechanism: Recursive long-term prediction perspective: Numerical example 2

 \subsection{Diesel engine airpath system}

-Figure \ref{Fig_Diesel_engine} shows the system to be modeled in the numerical example, which is a four-cylinder diesel engine.
+Fig. \ref{Fig_Diesel_engine} shows the system to be modeled in this example, which is a four-cylinder diesel engine.
 This engine has an exhaust gas recirculation (EGR) circuit and a variable-geometry turbocharger (VGT).
 The EGR system introduces the exhaust gas into the intake manifold to maintain the oxygen concentration in the cylinder.
 The VGT adjusts the pressure inside the intake manifold.
-In Fig. \ref{Fig_Diesel_engine}, the green and orange arrows denote the flows of the intake gas and exhaust gas, respectively, whereas the black arrow indicates that a part of the exhaust gas is returned to the intake manifold.
-The detailed system descriptions can be found in \cite{Yahagi2025,Yahagi2025_arXiv,Hirata2019}.
+In Fig. \ref{Fig_Diesel_engine}, the green and orange arrows illustrate the flows of the intake and exhaust gases, respectively, whereas the black arrow indicates that a part of the exhaust gas is returned to the intake manifold.
+The detailed system descriptions including governing equations can be found in \cite{Yahagi2025,Yahagi2025_arXiv,Hirata2019}.

 Table \ref{Table_Variables_of_model} summarizes the variables of the model to be identified.
 The proposed approach, SINDy-LOM, is used for capturing the dynamical behavior of the intake manifold pressure and the EGR rate, where the exogenous inputs are the engine speed, fuel injection amount, EGR valve opening, and VGT vane closing.
-Here, the EGR rate is defined as $\frac{100 \times W_{EGR}}{W_{EGR}+W_{PT}} \%$, where $W_{EGR}$ [$\unit[]{\kilogram/\second}$] and $W_{PT}$ [$\unit[]{\kilogram/\second}$] are the EGR flow and the intake throttle flow, respectively.
+The EGR rate is defined as $\frac{100 \times W_{EGR}}{W_{EGR}+W_{PT}} \%$, where $W_{EGR}$ [$\unit[]{\kilogram/\second}$] and $W_{PT}$ [$\unit[]{\kilogram/\second}$] are the EGR flow and the intake throttle flow, respectively.
 The diesel engine airpath system exhibits strongly nonlinear and coupled dynamics.
-Therefore, the identification of this system is very challenging.
+Therefore, the identification of this system is challenging.

-\begin{remark} The emission amount of nitrogen oxide, a harmful substance, is governed by the oxygen concentration in the cylinder; the EGR rate must be managed appropriately to maintain the oxygen concentration.
-The intake manifold pressure plays a critical role in the fuel economy and performance of the engine.
-Thus, the dynamical behavior of the intake manifold pressure and the EGR rate should be appropriately modeled to analyze, predict, and control the diesel engine.
-However, the governing physical phenomena inside the diesel engine airpath system are so complex that its first-principles model is difficult to obtain.
-Even if the first-principles approach is applied to this system, the resulting model will be too complicated for use in engineering applications.
-From this viewpoint, the data-driven modeling problem in this numerical example is practically important. \end{remark}
+\begin{remark} The nitrogen oxide emission is governed by the in-cylinder oxygen concentration; hence, the EGR rate must be controlled to maintain it.
+The intake manifold pressure critically affects fuel economy and engine performance.
+Therefore, accurate modeling of the intake manifold pressure and EGR rate dynamics is essential for diesel engine control.
+However, the physical phenomena within the diesel engine air-path system are highly complex, thereby making the derivation of a first-principles model challenging.
+Even if it were constructed, such a model would be too complex for practical use.
+Therefore, the data-driven modeling problem addressed in this numerical example is of significant practical importance. \end{remark}